Nazaninazar/web-scraping-challenge/web-scraping-challenge/README.md

 * Visited the Mars Facts webpage [here](https://space-facts.com/mars/) and used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

-* Use Pandas to convert the data to a HTML table string.
+* Used Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres